Adidas boss says he doesn’t think Kanye West ‘meant’ antisemitic remarks

 In a statement at the time, Adidas branded the remarks “unacceptable, hateful and dangerous”, adding that they “violate the company’s values of diversity and inclusion, mutual respect and fairness”.

+The high-profile split between West and Adidas was written about extensively in the press at the time, and is said to have cost both parties hundreds of millions of dollars.

+The abandonment of West’s popular Yeezy fashion line prompted a year-on-year drop in sales for Adidas of roughly £350m in the first quarter of 2023.
+At the time of the split with West, Adidas was also in possession of over £1bn worth of Yeezy stock.
+The company has stated that it intends to sell the unsold products with a “significant amount” of proceeds being donated to anti-hate speech organisations.

-Weeks later, in December, West recorded an interview with far-right radio host Alex Jones in which he was heard expressing praise for Nazi leader Adolf Hitler.
+In December 2022, West recorded an interview with far-right radio host Alex Jones in which he was heard expressing praise for Nazi leader Adolf Hitler.
 His account was also suspended from Twitter after West shared an image of a Swastica within the Star of David.

 West moved his line of signature Yeezy trainers to Adidas in 2013, having previously partnered with Nike for the lucrative footwear brand.